Cape Verdean Portuguese: Orthography

-Cape Verde has participated on the works towards the elaboration of the Acordo Ortográfico — with a delegation composed of the linguist Manuel Veiga and by the writer Moacyr Rodrigues — and has ratified the document.
-In 1998 Cape Verde was the host of the II CPLP Summit, held in Praia, where the first “Protocolo Modificativo ao Acordo Ortográfico da Língua Portuguesa” was signed, which removed from the original text the original date of enforcement (1994).
-Cape Verde has ratified this document, as well as the “Segundo Protocolo Modificativo” (April 2005), being the second country (after Brazil) to complete the entire procedure for the enforcement of the Spelling Agreement.
+Cape Verde has participated in the elaboration of the Acordo Ortográfico — with a delegation composed of the linguist Manuel Veiga and by the writer Moacyr Rodrigues; and has ratified the document.
+In 1998 Cape Verde was the host of the II CPLP Summit, held in Praia, where the first "Protocolo Modificativo ao Accordo Ortográfico da Língua Portuguesa" was signed, which removed from the original text the original date of enforcement (1994).
+Cape Verde has ratified this document, as well as the "Segundo Protocolo Modificativo" (April 2005), being the second country (after Brazil) to complete the entire procedure for the enforcement of the Spelling Agreement.

-According to Prime Minister José Maria Neves, Cape Verde is in favor of a “spell approach” between the existing variants in Portugal and Brazil and sees Portuguese as “an important tool for the development of Cape Verde”.
-Despite of the Spelling Agreement 1990 having become effective on October 1, 2015, in the country the rules of Spelling Agreement of 1945 continues to prevail.
+According to Prime Minister José Maria Neves, Cape Verde is in favor of a "spell approach" between the existing variants in Portugal and Brazil and sees Portuguese as "an important tool for the development of Cape Verde".
+Despite the Spelling Agreement 1990 having become effective on October 1, 2015, in the country the rules of Spelling Agreement of 1945 continues to prevail.